Prof. Dr. Horst Dreier

 Telefon: +49 931 31-2321

-Professor Dr. Horst Dreier was born in 1954.
+Professor Dr. Horst Dreier was born in Hannover in 1954.
 After graduating from Hannover University Law School, he started his academic work as a research assistant for Professor Dr. Dr. h.c.
-Hasso Hofmann at Wuerzburg University Law School.
+Hasso Hofmann at Würzburg University Law School.
 He wrote his dissertation on the Austrian legal scholar Hans Kelsen (Rechtslehre, Staatssoziologie und Demokratietheorie bei Hans Kelsen, Baden-Baden: Nomos, 1st edition 1986, 2nd edition 1990) who is counted among the most famous lawyers of the 20th century.
 In July 1989, he obtained the venia legendi for public law, legal theory and administrative sciences (habilitation thesis: Hierarchische Verwaltung im demokratischen Staat, Tübingen: Mohr, 1991).
-Professor Dreier began working as a lecturer at the Law Schools of Wuerzburg and Heidelberg.
-Subsequently, he became the director of the Institute for Administrative Sciences and a tenured professor for public law at Hamburg University in 1991.
-Five years later, he accepted the chair of 'Legal Philosophy, Constitutional and Administrative Law' at the Law School of Wuerzburg University.
-In October 2001, he declined the offer to be appointed a professor for legal philosophy, sociology of law and public law at Mainz University.
+Professor Dreier began working as a lecturer at the Law Schools of Würzburg and Heidelberg.
+From 1991 to 1995 he held the chair in public law and administrative sciences at the University of Hamburg.
+Subsequently, he accepted the chair of ‘Legal Philosophy, Constitutional and Administrative Law’ at the Law School of Würzburg University.
+In October 2000, he declined the offer to be appointed a professor for legal philosophy, sociology of law and public law at Mainz University.

 Professor Dreier's scholarly interests focus on Constitutional Law and Legal Philosophy.
-He is the editor of a three volume commentary on the German Basic Law (Grundgesetz-Kommentar; vol. I: Art.
-1-19, 2nd ed.
-2004, vol. II: Art.
-20-82, 2nd ed.
-2006, vol. III: Art.
-83-146, 2000).
-Together with Peter Badura, he edited the two-volume “Festschrift 50 Jahre Bundesverfassungsgericht” for the occasion of the 50th anniversary of the German Federal Constitutional Court.
-In addition, he co-edits a law and philosophy series (Würzburger Vorträge zur Rechtsphilosophie, Rechtstheorie und Rechtssoziologie), two public law journals („Die Öffentliche Verwaltung“ and „Zeitschrift für Gesetzgebung.
-Vierteljahresschrift für staatliche und kommunale Rechtssetzung“) and the recently started series on the „Foundations of Jurisprudence“ („Grundlagen der Rechtswissenschaft“) by Mohr Siebeck Publishing House.
+He is the editor of a three volume commentary on the German Basic Law (Grundgesetz-Kommentar, Tübingen: Mohr; vol. I: Art.
+1–19, 1996, 2nd ed.
+2004, 3rd ed.
+2013; vol. II: Art.
+20–82, 1998, 2nd ed.
+2006; vol. III: Art.
+83–146, 2000, 2nd ed.
+2008.
+Together with Peter Badura, he edited the two-volume “Festschrift 50 Jahre Bundesverfassungsgericht” (Tübingen 2001) for the occasion of the 50th anniversary of the German Federal Constitutional Court.
+Its translation into Chinese was published in 2010.
+In addition, he co-edits two public law journals (“Die Öffentliche Verwaltung“ and “Zeitschrift für Staats- und Europawissenschaften“), a law and philosophy series (Würzburger Vorträge zur Rechtsphilosophie, Rechtstheorie und Rechtssoziologie) as well as a series on the “Foundations of Legal Science“ (“Grundlagen der Rechtswissenschaft“), published by Mohr Siebeck since 2004.